namrt/Stress-Prediction-using-calendar-data/README.md

-**Lunar**

 **Summary**

-Lunar predicts the stress level of an individual for attending future events based on the calendar.
+Model predicts the stress level of an individual for attending future events based on the calendar.

 1. Raw Input: (1) events from calendar and stress level (similar to train.csv) are used for training the model, (2) unlabeled events are the test data (similar to test.csv)